dncuug/it-community.in.ua/src/wp-content/plugins/wp-insert/readme.txt

 * Adsense Optimized
 * Builtin support for Google Page-Level Ads
-* Builtin support for Google Adsense Auto Ads
+* Builtin support for Google Adsnese Auto Ads
 * Unlimited Adblocks (No restrictions placed on you)
 * Insert Ad Above, Below, To the Left and Right of Page or Post Content
 * Insert Ad in the Middle of Page/Post Content with intelligent midpoint detection algorithms